ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 Meta tasks as handlers
 ----------------------

-Since Ansible 2.14 :ref:`meta tasks <ansible_collections.ansible.builtin.meta_module>` are allowed to be used and notified as handlers.
+Since Ansible 2.14 :ansplugin:`meta tasks <ansible.builtin.meta#module>` are allowed to be used and notified as handlers.
 Note that however ``flush_handlers`` cannot be used as a handler to prevent unexpected behavior.

 Limitations